williamedwards/autompc/README.md

+## Important Notice

+### Active development of AutoMPC has been moved to [https://github.com/uiuc-iml/autompc](https://github.com/uiuc-iml/autompc).
+Please follow and update references to the new repository for the latest changes!

+---
+---

 Welcome to AutoMPC, a library for automating system identification and model predictive control.
 AutoMPC can
  * Build SystemID models and Controllers